 Your team receives a daily or weekly email with their complete schedule, outlining the assigned tasks they should be working on.

 Before investing in resource management software, Byte London Tech struggled to effectively track their team's time and schedule tasks.
-Principal Engineer Richard Coates says he needed a way to schedule his team of developers that was flexible but unobtrusive, but also complimented their existing tools.
+Principal Engineer Richard Coates says he needed a way to schedule his team of developers that was flexible but unobtrusive, but also complimented their existing management tools.

 They chose Float.